ivanaseric/RepData_PeerAssessment1/PA1_template.md

 data_download <- mdy("August 9, 2015")
 myData <- read.csv("activity.csv")
 ```
-The data was downloaded from the coarse website on 2015-08-09.
+The data was downloaded from the course website on 2015-08-09.

 Process/transform the data (if necessary) into a format suitable for your
 analysis.